breakthenet/HackMe-SQL-Injection-Challenges/challenges/challenge_3.md

 Can you see if you can duplicate?

 I'd also like to know if he can get my plaintext password from the hash.
-Once you extract it, can you see if you can convert it to plaintext?
+Once you extract the hash, can you see if you can convert it to plaintext?

 Thanks!